DavixDevelop/TerraLidar/README.md

 C. Importing dem files
 ----------------------
-- Close the previous script and open the loadraster_folder.py file in QUIS Python Console
+- Close the previous script and open the loadraster_folder.py file in QGIS Python Console
 - Double click on OpenStreetMap in the left panel
 - Navigate to the file_directory line (line: 65)
 - Here replace the path with your path to the folder where your .tif files are located